erkexzcx/stoppropaganda/README.md

 Default value of 1 provides some optimization, because Golang doesn't have to use mutexes, atomics and inter-process synchronization mechanisms.

+## proxy

+Configuration via command line argument `-proxy ""` or via environment variable `SP_PROXY=""`.

+Proxy supports SOCKS4, SOCKS5 and HTTP proxies (or comma separated proxy chains).
+For example `-proxy "socks5://tor:9050"`.

+Usage of this parameter can be combined with `proxybypass` parameter.

+## proxybypass

+Configuration via command line argument `-proxybypass ""` or via environment variable `SP_PROXYBYPASS=""`.

+For example `-proxybypass "localhost"`.

+This parameter is only applicable when used with [proxy](#proxy) parameter.

+## timeout

+Configuration via command line argument `-timeout 10s` or via environment variable `SP_TIMEOUT=10s`.

+Default value of `10s` means that worker will wait for a website response for `10s` until it gives up.

+## useragent

+Configuration via command line argument `-useragent "..."` or via environment variable `SP_USERAGENT="..."`.

+Default value is `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/98.0.4758.102 Safari/537.36`.
+User agent is sent with HTTP requests to defined websites.

-## anticache
+## workers

-Configuration via command line argument `-anticache true` or via environment variable `SP_ANTICACHE=true`.
+Configuration via command line argument `-workers 1000` or via environment variable `SP_WORKERS=1000`.

-Default value of `true` means that randomly generated query and cookie will be sent with each request.
+Default value of `1000` means that there will be a pool of 1000 workers that will DOS all the defined websites.

 # Web UI